GiladTrachtenberg/python-battlesim/README.md

 # Python Battle Simulator

 Hello everyone!
-Here, I'm showcasing a very nice (and niche) project coded in Python; a battle simulator.
+Here, I'm showcasing a very barebones, nice (and niche) project coded in Python; a battle simulator.
 In general, it takes into account 5 tiers of soldiers, and divides the army into mounted (cavalry), ranged (archers) and infantry.
 It takes into account more variables and multipliers such as morale (commander_multiplier), terrain advantage, strategic advantage and more.
 We'll dive in a bit deeper shortly.

-## Laying the Foundation - Prerequisits:
+## Instructions: Running the Code

 - **First** and foremost, you'll need to have [Python 3.7 or higher](https://www.python.org/downloads/) installed on your computer (added a link for your convenience).
 - **Secondly**, you might want to browse the code and update some of the variables, multipliers and values youreselves.
 - **Lastly**, simply run the code via your preferred IDE (or shell) and see the results for yourselves!
 If you're using a shell to run it, make sure to navigate to the file and run it in a similar fashion to what's shown here: ```python3 ./battlesimulator.py``` (make sure to customize this, if needed, according to your shell).
+This is does not have a finished artifact as of right now.

 Regardless, it's important to denote (at this early stage of the documentation) that this battle simulator might be "*inefficient*" in terms of pure computational context, as it performs its simulaton on a soldier by soldier basis.
 Don't worry if you don't fully understand it now; you'll understand it the deeper we'll dive into the documentation.

-## The Nitty-Gritty; "Tell me, what the hell have you done?!"
+## Important Note Before We Proceed

 Easy, now!
 I'll be right happy to, of course.
 Just a little something to note down before we proceed to the truly fun stuff.
 When you see variables/arguments called "attacker" and "defender" sent to a funciton, remember that these are troops who are positioned on this side.
 For instance, an archer attacker and a cavalry defender.